nicolasgalvez/nickjourney/README.md

 Add this to the Configuration > General > Start Command field:
 `npx tsx src/index.ts`

+You can also add a Github Webhook so it will auto deploy when you push changes.
+Coolify is so... cool!

 ## SD Server

 Install SD web UI by following the instructions on their Github.
-Once it's working add the \`--listen\` arguement to ensure the API is on.
+Once it's working add the `--listen` arguement to ensure the API is on.
 Here's some settings that work with my 16gb 4060 ti:

-\`python launch.py --listen --xformers --api --medvram --always-batch-cond-uncond\`
+`python launch.py --listen --xformers --api --medvram --always-batch-cond-uncond`

 I'm also running ollama so I don't want to eat up all the vram!